 Rollie Lal is an immigrant from India

-Fellowship awarded to support work towards a PhD in International Affairs at Johns Hopkins University
+Fellowship awarded to support work towards a PhD in International Relations at Johns Hopkins University

 Rollie was born in India and came to the US when she was one year old.

 After graduating with a degree in economics from the University of Maryland, Rollie went to Japan, where she taught English.
 Returning to Washington, DC, she worked as a correspondent for theYomiuri Shimbun, a leading Japanese newspaper.
 She completed her master's degree in strategic studies and international economics, and completed her PhD. at Johns Hopkins School of Advanced International Affairs in 2002.
 Her doctoral research focused on the formation of national sentiments in China and India.

 Rollie and her husband, Steven Devisch, have a daughter and live in Reston, Virginia.